Living in Moldova

 When we asked people living in Moldova about club and activities where newcomers can meet others, they responded:

 "The most famous attractions are Wine cellars, clubs.
 I recommend visiting in period May-October, to fond an extremely lovely green city such as Chisinau.
-The prices for food are from very low (local production) to average (for some imported goods), for services are quite low," added another expat in Chisinau.
+The prices for food are from very low (local production) to average (for some imported goods), for services are quite low," remarked another in Chisinau.

 What is life like in Moldova?